mephistolist/Nestor_Makhno/README.md

 $ sudo insmod ./diamorphine.ko
 ```

-If you expirence errors, you most likely do not have kernel headers installed.
+If you expirence errors with these steps, you most likely do not have kernel headers installed.
 On Debian you may install them with the following:

 ```
 $ sudo apt search linux-headers-$(uname -r)